 Improving your health before surgery can help make surgery as safe as possible, decrease your chances of complications and help you get back on your feet faster.
 If you are overweight or obese and your surgery isn’t urgent, consider losing some weight under a doctor’s supervision.

-If you’re overweight, one of the most important things you can do to reduce the risks of anesthesia is talk to your physician or surgeon to be sure your anesthesia care is led by a physician anesthesiologist — before, during, and after surgery.
+If you’re overweight, one of the most important things you can do to reduce the risks of anesthesia is talk to your physician or surgeon to be sure your anesthesia care is led by an anesthesiologist — before, during, and after surgery.